Control is possible in 2026, but certainty isn’t

-The Public Sector Finance Leaders Barometer is a nationwide pulse check of the pressures, priorities and sentiment shaping local government finance.
-Compiled from the insights of Section 151 officers and finance directors, it provides a data‑rich view of how leaders are navigating 2026, a year defined by financial constraints, regulatory complexities and rising demand.
+The 2026 Public Sector Finance Leaders Barometer provides a nationwide snapshot of how Section 151 officers and finance directors are navigating a year defined by rising demand, regulatory pressure and tightening finances.

 The video is playing.
 This video is playing in mini-player mode.